Taibur-Rahaman/trash/ex-Jn.md

 - **Urban Gini ≈ 0.54** vs **rural Gini ≈ 0.45**
 - **Wealth concentration:** top 10% own ~58% of total wealth; top 1% ~24%

-The pie chart and seesaw illustration convey the same message numerically: the richest decile receives about twice the income share of the entire bottom half.
-Wealth inequality is even starker than income inequality, which is typical when asset prices and property appreciate faster than wages.
+The pie chart and seesaw picture make the same point in visual form: the richest tenth receive roughly twice the income share of the entire bottom half.
+Wealth is even more concentrated than yearly income, which is what we often see when land and house prices rise faster than wages.

 ### 4.3 Inequality Trends (Line Graph Analysis)

-The line graph *Income Inequality Trend in Bangladesh (Gini Coefficient)* plots:

-- 2010 → 0.46
-- 2016 → ~0.48
-- 2022 → 0.50

-The slope is positive and almost linear, implying **persistent widening** rather than a one-off spike.
-Economically, this suggests GDP growth has not been pro-poor enough: sectors that employ the poor (agriculture, micro-enterprise) grew slower than finance, real estate, and large manufacturing niches.
+The line graph plots the Gini at 0.46 (2010), about 0.48 (2016), and 0.50 (2022).
+The line slopes upward fairly steadily, not in a single jump.
+That fits the idea that growth has been real but not pro-poor enough—agriculture and tiny enterprises that employ many poor people have not gained at the same pace as finance, property, and parts of large industry.

 ### 4.4 Rural vs Urban Inequality

-Rural areas show **lower measured inequality** (Gini ≈ 0.45) but **higher poverty incidence** because average income is low.
-Urban areas show **higher inequality** (Gini ≈ 0.54) because a small professional elite coexists with slum populations in informal work.
-Rapid urbanization without affordable housing and transport therefore increases both inequality and urban poverty risk—a pattern visible in Dhaka and secondary cities.
+Measured inequality is **lower in rural areas** (Gini ≈ 0.45) but **poverty is more common** because average income is low. **Cities show higher inequality** (Gini ≈ 0.54): a thin layer of well-paid professionals and a large mass in informal work and slums.
+Dhaka and other urban centres illustrate how fast migration without cheap housing and transport can raise both inequality and the risk of urban poverty.

 ---